 You can be evicted and your assistance can be terminated for serious or repeated lease violations that are not related to domestic violence, dating violence, sexual assault, or stalking committed against you.
-However, PCHA cannot hold tenants who have been victims of domestic violence, dating violence, sexual assault, or stalking to a more demanding set of rules than it applies to tenants who have not been victims of domestic violence, dating violence, sexual assault, or stalking.
+However, the PHA cannot hold tenants who have been victims of domestic violence, dating violence, sexual assault, or stalking to a more demanding set of rules than it applies to tenants who have not been victims of domestic violence, dating violence, sexual assault, or stalking.

-The protections described in this notice might not apply, and you could be evicted and your assistance terminated, if PCHA can demonstrate that not evicting you or terminating your assistance would present a real physical danger that:
+The protections described in this notice might not apply, and you could be evicted and your assistance terminated, if the PHA can demonstrate that not evicting you or terminating your assistance would present a real physical danger that:

-1) Would occur within an immediate time frame, and

-2) Could result in death or serious bodily harm to other tenants or those who work on the property.
+- 1. Would occur within an immediate time frame, and - 2.
+Could result in death or serious bodily harm to other tenants or those who work on the property.

-If PCHA can demonstrate the above, PCHA should only terminate your assistance or evict you if there are no other actions that could be taken to reduce or eliminate the threat.
+If the PHA can demonstrate the above, the PHA should only terminate your assistance or evict you if there are no other actions that could be taken to reduce or eliminate the threat.